Literature - Culture - Media, General Literature - Master's Programme

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-- Bachelor's degree essay (if the Bachelor's degree does not require a thesis this should be clearly stated and an equivalent writing sample should be submitted).
+• Your Bachelor’s degree thesis (if the Bachelor’s degree does not require a thesis, this should be clearly stated and an equivalent writing sample should be submitted).

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.

 There are no tuition fees for citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland.